What Happens When Your Ex Does Not Comply with Your Divorce Decree

 When your ex does not comply with your divorce decree, what steps can you take and what does it mean to hold a person in contempt of court divorce?
 If your ex-spouse willfully disregarded orders set forth in the decree, you may be able to file an enforcement action that includes a motion for contempt of final decree of divorce.
 A family law attorney can explain how to file contempt of divorce decree charges and help you weigh your options.

 If the judge believes your ex willfully violated orders in the decree upon reviewing the case, he or she could hold your ex in divorce contempt of court, where contempt is the remedy of the enforcement action.
-The judge may then impose fines, jail time or other penalties to encourage compliance in a contempt of court in divorce case.
+When your ex does not comply with your divorce decree, the judge may then impose fines, jail time or other penalties to encourage compliance in a contempt of court in divorce case.

 Sounds simple, right?
 In reality, enforcing orders in a divorce decree or child custody agreement can be very complicated, especially if the orders weren’t drafted properly.
-This occurs far too often when people draft their own orders or hire an inexperienced attorney who drafts a divorce court order vaguely, rendering the orders unenforceable.
+This occurs far too often when people draft their own orders or hire an inexperienced attorney who drafts a divorce court order vaguely, rendering the orders unenforceable due to ambiguous language or lack of specificity required to put both parties on notice of the who, what, where, when and why of the orders.

 In some cases, there may be issues with the divorce decree itself that should be considered rather than contempt charges.
 What makes a divorce decree invalid and when can a divorce decree be voided?
-In Texas, once a judge signs off on a divorce decree, the parties have 30 days to file to appeal the case to a higher court if they believe an error occurred in their case.
-After 30 days, either party can file a motion to amend divorce decree if they can prove fraud or a material and substantial change in circumstances has occurred.
+In Texas, once a judge signs off on a divorce decree, the parties have 30 days to file an appeal with a higher court if they believe an error occurred in their case.
+After 30 days, either party can file a motion to amend divorce decree if they can prove fraud or a material and substantial change in circumstances has occurred that would significantly impair the physical health or emotional well-being of a child at issue in the case.

 When should you file for contempt of court in divorce charges?